ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 - Email notifications if you configured email options in AMTM.
 - Automatic backup with BACKUPMON if installed.
 - Allow or Block Alpha/Beta upgrades to Production versions of the same cycle.
 (388.6.alpha1 or 388.6.beta1 --> 388.6.0)
-- Automatically stops all Entware services before the flash if running.
+- Automatically stops all Entware services, if installed, before the flash.
-- Automatically stops diversion if installed and running before the flash.
+- Automatically stops diversion, if installed, before the flash.
 - Unmounts any physically attached storage via USB as the last step before the flash.

 - Notes: